EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-5_monitoring_alerts.md

 4. Click the **History Alerts** tab and use the same steps to query history alert records of your battery device.

+5. Please confirm the Alerts are triggered.
+This will be used in the later application deployment workshop